 - Students with ACT English subscores below 18 are required to enroll in prescribed English courses.

-If students feel they have been misplaced by their ACT subscores in English and reading, they may take the COMPASS test to attempt to place in a higher level course.
+If students feel they have been misplaced by their ACT subscores in English and reading, they may take the ACCUPLACER test to attempt to place in a higher level course.

 - All students, regardless of their ACT math subscore, are required to take the ALEKS placement exam for math.